geeksville/primus-python/developing.md

-# Instructions for developers of ezdevice-python
+# Instructions for developers of primus-python

 The setup file was developed using instructions from https://realpython.com/pypi-publish-python-package/.